justinjakowski/caf-samples/dt-to-iaas.md

 1. Set up a network-Contoso already set up a network that can be for Azure Migrate Server Migration when they [deployed the Azure infrastructure](./contoso-migration-infrastructure.md)

-    - The SmartHotel360 app is a production app, and the VMs will be migrated to the Azure production network (VNET-PROD-EUS2) in the primary East US 2 region.
+    - The VMs to be migrated are used for development, thus the VMs will be migrated to the Azure development virtual network (VNET-DEV-EUS2), in the primary East US 2 region.
-    - Both VMs will be placed in the ContosoRG resource group, which is used for production resources.
+    - Both VMs will be placed in the ContosoDevRG resource group, which is used for development resources.
-    - The app front-end VM (WEBVM) will migrate to the front-end subnet (PROD-FE-EUS2), in the production network.
+    - The app front-end VMs (WEBVMDEV and OSTICKETWEBDEV) will migrate to the front-end subnet (DEV-FE-EUS2), in the development virtual network.
-    - The app database VM (SQLVM) will migrate to the database subnet (PROD-DB-EUS2), in the production network.
+    - The app database VM (SQLVMDEV and OSITCKETMYSQLDEV) will migrate to the database subnet (DEV-DB-EUS2), in the development virtual network.

 2. Provision the Azure Migrate Server Migration tool.